Evergreen Investments: Evergreen Investments

 OFFIT, a separate subsidiary of the legacy Wachovia, acquired in 1999, becomes Evergreen OFFIT.

-Relationship with Grantham, Mayo, Van Otterloo
+Relationship with GMO LLC

-In 2003, Evergreen formed a relationship with Grantham, Mayo, Van Otterloo & Co., LLC (GMO) to launch an asset allocation fund of funds.
+In 2003, Evergreen formed a relationship with GMO LLC to launch an asset allocation fund of funds.
 This presents investors with an opportunity to invest in an Evergreen product with underlying GMO institutional funds.

 Acquisitions

 In 2006, Evergreen acquired a majority interest in Metropolitan West Capital Management, LLC, an asset management firm noted for its intrinsic value strategies.
 It also launches Wachovia Global Asset Management, the brand name under which Evergreen sold and distributed investment products outside the United States.
 Due to Wachovia Corporation's May 2006 acquisition of Golden West Financial, a proposal was submitted to merge Golden West's Atlas mutual funds with corresponding Evergreen Funds.

 The Atlas funds were successfully merged to corresponding Evergreen Funds by the end of May 2007.
 Evergreen acquired majority interest in European Credit Management Limited (ECM), a London-based provider of European credit absolute return solutions.